There's no doubt the Frogs know how

 limp wrist).

-G.J loved flying and did a great job
+Hillers and did a great job

-seemingly not missing the bustling
+seemingly not missing the bustling city life as he was

 continuously singing and humming the

-him off.
 I often wondered if he sang

-when employed later by the ponderous
+so happily when employed later by the ponderous CAA.

 It was during the second year of